 Most patients with HCC are diagnosed at an advanced stage of disease.
 Until recently, systemic treatment options that showed survival benefits in HCC have been limited to tyrosine kinase inhibitors, antibodies targeting oncogenic signaling pathways or VEGF receptors[21].
 Angiogenesis plays an important role in HCC progression, and VEGF and angiopoietin (Ang) are key drivers of tumor angiogenesis.
-A better understanding of the relation between VEGF and angiogenesis or progression may reveal their potential as biomarker for liver cancer diagnosis and therapy.
-VEGF-targeting strategies already represent an important component of today's systemic treatment landscape of HCC, whereas targeting the Ang/Tie2 signaling pathway may harbor future potential in this context due to reported beneficial anticancer effects when targeting this pathway[22,23].
+A better understanding of the relation between VEGF and angiogenesis or progression may reveal their potential as biomarkers for liver cancer diagnosis and therapy.
+VEGF-targeting strategies already represent an important component of today's systemic treatment for HCC, whereas targeting the Ang/Tie2 signaling pathway may harbor future potential in this context due to reported beneficial anticancer effects when targeting this pathway[22,23].
 Following a decade of negative Phase III trials since the approval of sorafenib, more recently several drugs have proven efficacy both in first line vs sorafenib (lenvatinib) or in second line vs placebo (regorafenib, cabozantinib, ramucirumab/Cyramza®).
-A fully human anti-VEGFR-2 recombinant IgG1 monoclonal antibody (Ramucirumab) has been approved as monotherapy for HCC patients with AFP levels over 400 ng/mL who have been treated with sorafenib, with significantly prolonged overall survival (OS) and progression-free survival.
+A fully human anti-VEGFR-2 recombinant IgG1 monoclonal antibody (ramucirumab) has been approved as monotherapy for HCC patients with AFP levels over 400 ng/mL who have been treated with sorafenib, with significantly prolonged overall survival (OS) and progression-free survival.
 Its safety profile was consistent with that expected for agents targeting the VEGF/VEGFR axis.
-The potential clinical developing of systemic treatments in HCC, focusing on combination therapies with immunotherapy and treatment sequences as a way to maximize survival benefit[24,25].
+The potential clinical development of systemic treatments for HCC, focuses on combination therapies with immunotherapy and treatment sequences as a way to maximize survival benefit[24,25].

-HCC microenvironment is characterized by a dysfunction of the immune system through multiple mechanisms, including accumulation of various immunosuppressive factors, recruitment of regulatory T cells and myeloid-derived suppressor cells, and induction of T cell exhaustion accompanied with the interaction between immune checkpoint ligands and receptors.
-ICIs have been interfered this interaction and have altered therapeutic landscape of multiple cancer types including HCC.
-Intermediate-stage HCC with different levels of liver function, tumor size, and number of lesions may all have intermediate-stage disease according to the BCLC staging system.
-Their treatments includes conventional or drug-eluting bead transarterial chemoembolization, yttrium-90 radioembolization, thermal ablation, bland embolization, and combination therapy with VEGF inhibitors or ICIs.
-The clinical evidence supported available locoregional treatment options for intermediate-stage HCC[26].
+The HCC microenvironment is characterized by dysfunction of the immune system through multiple mechanisms, including accumulation of various immunosuppressive factors, recruitment of regulatory T cells and myeloid-derived suppressor cells, and induction of T cell exhaustion accompanied by the interaction between immune checkpoint ligands and receptors.
+ICIs interfere in this interaction and have altered the therapeutic landscape of multiple cancer types including HCC.
+HCC patients with different levels of liver function, tumor size, and number of lesions may all have intermediate-stage disease according to the BCLC staging system.
+Their treatment includes conventional or drug-eluting bead transarterial chemoembolization, yttrium-90 radioembolization, thermal ablation, bland embolization, and combination therapy with VEGF inhibitors or ICIs.
+Clinical evidence supports the available locoregional treatment options for intermediate-stage HCC[26].
 Although optimal sequencing is an area of ongoing investigation, multiple targeted therapies have improved OS in intermediate or advanced HCC[27].
-Several targeted agents including multi-tyrosine kinase inhibitors and immunotherapy agents have been approved for use beyond the frontline setting in advanced HCC patients, combining therapeutic strategies is an evolving approach showing early promising signal[23,28].
-Success of PD-1 monotherapy, combining regimens with PD-1/PD-L1 inhibitors plus VEGF targeted agents shown positive results in various malignancies including HCC.
-These innovative approaches enhance the intensity of cancer-directed immune responses and will potentially impact the outlook of this aggressive disease[29].
+Several targeted agents including multi-tyrosine kinase inhibitors and immunotherapy agents have been approved for use beyond the frontline setting in advanced HCC patients, and combining therapeutic strategies is an evolving approach showing early promise[23,28].
+The success of PD-1 monotherapy, combining regimens with PD-1/PD-L1 inhibitors plus VEGF targeted agents has shown positive results in various malignancies including HCC.
+These innovative approaches enhance the intensity of cancer-directed immune responses and will potentially impact the outcome of this aggressive disease[29].

 GLYPICAN-3